 Are you a homeschooler?
 Do you come to school in you PJ’s?
 Does your P.E. class consist of you chasing around your siblings?
 Do you have to move all of the dirty laundry from your desk before you start your studies for the day?
 Well, life’s not quite that simple when you’re a homeschooler.
 Funny, how everyone thinks homeschoolers have it easy.
 Au contraire, they do not since their whole life is organized within the boundaries of their lawn fence!
 By whole life I don’t literally mean whole life.
 I mean life that other kids generally have at school (i.e. social life, study life, etc.).
 Homeschoolers manage living and studying and doing it all right in their homes.

-1. #Homeschool – This homeschool hashtag will give you tons of links and helpful advice on the subject.
-Curriculum reviews, books, and amazing video links.
+1. #Homeschool – This hashtag will give you tons of links and helpful advice on the subject, as well as curriculum reviews, books, and amazing video links.
 Also, check out all the different variations on the word “homeschool” such as #homeschooling, #homeschoolers, and #homeschooled, to name a few.

 2. #HomeEducate – Parents, this is a great homeschool hashtag for you to follow.
-Get to know what goes on in the world where people, or parents, decided to educate their children at home.
+Get to know what goes on in the world where parents decided to educate their children at home.
 See also #HomeEducators, #HomeEducation, and #HomeEducating.

-3. #HSMommas – This is where many other homeschooling mommas like you hang out to share useful information on the subject of home school.
+3. #HSMommas – This is where many homeschooling mommas hang out to share useful information on the subject of home school.
 They might give you curriculum and planner ideas that you never thought of before.

 4. #HSBloggers – This homeschool hashtag is one of the best ways to get most of the homeschool blogging updates.
 There are plenty of useful articles posted here (i.e. help your child become a better reader, tips for getting back to schooling, etc).
 A weekly twitter chat also takes place here.